TimV22/Web-dev-2-endassignment/README.md

-# Docker setup that runs a demo REST api
+# Docker setup that runs a backend for Webdev 2 endassignment
 This repository provides a helper project for a Vue frontend assignment.

 It contains: